-- Floor and wall coverings shall be maintained in very good condition and shall be easy to clean and, if necessary, disinfect.
-They shall be impermeable, water-repellent and abrasion-resistant and shall be passed of non-toxic material.
-Where appropriate, floors shall have an adequate drainage system.
-Wall surfaces must have smooth surfaces up to a height appropriate to the operations. - Ceilings (or, where ceilings are not provided, the interior roof surfaces) and ceiling structures shall be constructed and processed to prevent accumulation of dirt and minimise condensation, undesirable mould growth and shedding of material particles. - Windows and other openings must be constructed in such a way as to prevent the accumulation of dirt.
+- Floor and wall coverings must be kept in very good condition and must be easy to clean and if necessary, disinfect.
+They must be impermeable, water-repellent and non-toxic.
+Any sewage water and other liquids shall be drained away so as to prevent the formation of puddles or the accumulation of liquids on floors.
+Wall surfaces must be smooth up to a height appropriate for the respective work processes. - Ceilings (or, where ceilings are not provided, the interior roof surfaces) and ceiling structures shall be constructed and processed to prevent accumulation of dirt and minimise condensation, undesirable mould growth and shedding of material particles. - Windows and other openings must be constructed in such a way as to prevent the accumulation of dirt.
 Where they open outwards, they must, where necessary, be fitted with insect screens which can be easily removed for cleaning purposes.
-Where open windows are conducive to contamination, they must remain closed and locked during the manufacturing process. - Lighting must be sufficient for cleaning, processing and other activities important for pet food safety. - Splinter protection must be in place (for windows and lamps in the production and storage area of pet food as well as primary packaging materials based on the risk assessment for foreign body management). - Doors must be easy to clean and, if necessary, disinfect.
+Where open windows are conducive to contamination, they must remain closed and locked during the manufacturing process.
+Windows that could favour contamination must not be able to be opened. - Lighting must be sufficient for cleaning, processing and other activities important for pet food safety. - Splinter protection must be in place (for windows and lamps in the production and storage area of pet food as well as primary packaging materials based on the risk assessment for foreign body management). - Doors must be easy to clean and, if necessary, disinfect.
 They must have suitably smooth and waterrepellent surfaces. - Surfaces (including surfaces of equipment) in areas where petfood is handled, and in particular surfaces which come into contact with petfood, shall be maintained in a very good condition and shall be easy to clean and, if necessary, disinfect.
 They shall be passed smooth, abrasion-resistant, corrosion-resistant and non-toxic material.